LeeHowes/CPP/executor_compromise_the_return.md

 ### Receivers are Continuations

 In [P0443], a continuation was a simple callable, but that didn't give a convenient place for errors to go if the preceding computation failed.
-This shortcoming had already been recognized, and was the subject of [P1054], which recommended _promises_ -- which have both a value and an error channel -- as a useful abstraction for continuations.
+This shortcoming had already been recognized, and was a subject of [P1054], which recommended _promises_ -- which have both a value and an error channel -- as a useful abstraction for continuations.
 A `Receiver` is little more than a promise, with the addition of a cancellation channel.

 In short, if you squint at [P0443] and [P1054], the sender and receiver concepts are already there.
 They just weren't fully spelled out.